Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: I know you got a lot on the line.
 You got a wife, a daughter.
 But I lost someone very important to me.
 A lot of people did.
 [His voice gets louder as he tries to sell his desperation to Tony.]
 And now, now we have a chance to bring her back.
 To bring everyone back.
 And you're telling me that won't even...

-TONY STARK: That's right, Sc
+TONY STARK: That's right, Sco